mgmarlow/mgmarlow.com/words/2023-02-11-anatomy-of-a-screenplay.md

 4. Obstacle
 5. Why this story is important

-Point 5 is especially important.
+Draw special attention to point 5.
 What makes your story unique, what theme are you trying to portray?
 That theme will guide the rest of the screenwriting process.

 Once you've got a good pitch nailed down it's time to write your logline.